Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Today, the ghost of a woman in a blood-splattered wedding dress makes the occasional appearance.

-Not only does the girl like to stand on the bridge, she also has the habit of popping up in the back seat of peoples’ cars and making an appearance in the rearview mirrors.
+Not only does the girl like to stand on the bridge, but she also has the habit of popping up in the back seat of peoples’ cars and making an appearance in the rearview mirrors.

 Like the other Stevens Point legend of Boy Scout Lane, there’s zero evidence this tragedy actually happened, no police records of an accident, nothing.